2016–17 Eastern Counties Football League

-The 2016–17 Eastern Counties Football League season (known as the 2016–17 Thurlow Nunn Eastern Counties Football League for sponsorship reasons) was the 74th in the history of the Eastern Counties Football League, a football competition in England.
+The 2016–17 season was the 74th in the history of the Eastern Counties Football League, a football competition in England.

+Mildenhall Town were champions, winning their first Eastern Counties Football League title and were promoted to the Isthmian League for the first time in their history.

 Premier Division

 The Premier Division featured 18 clubs which competed in the division last season, along with three new clubs, promoted from the Division One: